 Electronic air cleaners are highly effective at eliminating all types of common airborne contaminants, including:

 Electronic air cleaners can also an effective way to rid your home of lingering odors.

 It is important to choose a quality electronic air cleaner with a high-efficiency filter (preferably with a MERV rating of 10 or higher) for best results.
 Higher-end models collect the dust in a chamber in the cleaner itself, which keeps it out of your home completely.

 UV Air Filters

-UV air filters use ultra-violet light to kill biological contaminants: making them better in terms of bacteria and germs, but less effective than electronic air cleaners as far as non-organic dust goes.
-The UV light is extremely effective, however: not only killing germs but preventing them from replicating, all while remaining perfectly safe for your family members (including any and all types of pets).
+UV air filters use ultra-violet light to kill biological contaminants, making them better in terms of bacteria and germs, but less effective than electronic air cleaners as far as non-organic dust goes.
+The UV light is extremely effective, not only killing germs but preventing them from replicating, all while remaining perfectly safe for your family members (including any and all types of pets).
 If anyone in your household suffers from asthma, allergies, or chronic illness, it is well worth it to consider adding a UV air filter to your home

 Generally speaking, UV air filters work better if illnesses are a specific concern, while electronic air cleaners work better if you want more general cleaning services.
 Contact the experts at Intelligent Air Services today to find out more!